hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/convert-blendshape-conventions.md

 To use this component:
 - Add a "PA-H Convert Blendshape Conventions" component anywhere in your avatar.
-- In the "Key Value Store" field, in each line, provide two blendshape names separated with the character of your choice.
+- In the "Key Value Mapping" field, in each line, provide two blendshape names separated with the character of your choice.
 - In the "Key Value Separator", specify the character of your choice.
   - Press the "Use TAB as separator" if you are using TAB-separated values.
 - By default, the left side will be the name to copy, and the right-hand side will be the name to write to.